hansgundlach/SpeedRunAnalysis/nanogpt_speedrun_records_README.md

 ## Known Inaccuracies and Limitations

-### Step count estimation for non-logged records
-For records without exact log data (~50 of 74), step counts are interpolated based on training time and the known step-time from nearby logged records.
-The step time was roughly:
-- ~145ms/step for Era 1–2 records
-- ~60–65ms/step for Era 4 records

-Error here is probably ±5–10% on total tokens.

 ### Fixed N_params assumption
 The model architecture changed significantly across 74 records.
 Parameter count was not extracted from logs and is held constant at 124M throughout.
 In reality:
 - Early records used a simpler architecture closer to GPT-2 small (~117–124M)